Rockwell hardness test

-The Rockwell scale is a hardness scale based on indentation hardness of a material.
+The Rockwell hardness test is a hardness test based on indentation hardness of a material.
 The Rockwell test measures the depth of penetration of an indenter under a large load (major load) compared to the penetration made by a preload (minor load).
 There are different scales, denoted by a single letter, that use different loads or indenters.
 The result is a dimensionless number noted as HRA, HRB, HRC, etc., where the last letter is the respective Rockwell scale.
-Higher numbers correspond to harder materials.
+Larger numbers correspond to harder materials.

 When testing metals, indentation hardness correlates linearly with tensile strength.

 History

 The differential depth hardness measurement was conceived in 1908 by Viennese professor Paul Ludwik in his book Die Kegelprobe (crudely, "the cone test").
 The differential-depth method subtracted out the errors associated with the mechanical imperfections of the system, such as backlash and surface imperfections.
 The Brinell hardness test, invented in Sweden, was developed earlier – in 1900 – but it was slow, not useful on fully hardened steel, and left too large an impression to be considered nondestructive.